bacpop/SBMLtoOdin/README.md

 # SBMLtoOdin
 An R package for translating ODE models from the Systems Biology Markup Language (SBML, https://sbml.org/) into the domain-specific language odin (https://github.com/mrc-ide/odin).

+SBMLtoOdin was mainly developed to translate SBML models from the BioModels database (https://www.ebi.ac.uk/biomodels/), which hosts thousands of computational models for biology, but it can be run on any SBML file.

-# Installation
+## Installation
 ```R
 # install devtools which allows users to install SBMLtoOdin
 install.packages("devtools")